 The park is next to and complemented by the Harvie Passage.
 Reconstructed in 2018, after an extensive post-flood rebuild, it improved safety and navigability around the Bow River weir.

 The low water channel has become the preeminent Canadian Whitewater course.
 Drawing hundreds of visitors on hot summer days to take advantage of recreational opportunities.
-It’s a space for canoeing, kayaking, stand-up paddle boarding, surfing, rafting and casual tube floating.
+It’s a space for canoeing, kayaking, stand-up paddle-boarding, surfing, rafting and casual tube floating.

 The passage has two separate channels that serve a variety of skill levels.
 The right, low water channel separates Pearce Estate Park from Divide Island.
 It is classified as Class 2 whitewater.
 The channel features pool-drop elements on the top and bottom.
 It has a meandering middle section.
 The left high-water channel is more challenging and classified as high-volume Class 3+ whitewater, only recommended for experienced whitewater paddlers.